 So What Exactly is Citizen Science?

 The world is filled with individuals who want to use their spare time to contribute to something extraordinary – individuals who love astronomy and space, but who are not scientists.
 Citizen Science projects match individuals who want to do science with projects that need their help.

-Through our Mapper projects, you can help us map the surfaces of rocky worlds scattered throughout our Solar System.
+Through our projects, you can help us map the surfaces of rocky worlds scattered throughout our Solar System – including our own Earth.
 Through your efforts, we extend our understanding of these worlds’ histories and geophysics.
-With our Investigator projects, explore the space between planets, and observe the storms on other worlds.
-Along the way you may discover Kuiper Belt Objects, watch moons orbit, or even notice an asteroid flash through the inner Solar System.

 Many of our projects involve “mapping” craters in images.
 We have projects for the Moon, Mars, Mercury, and the asteroid Vesta.
 What does mapping involve?
 We show you an image, and you use a simple tool to draw a circle the size of the crater on top of our image.
 There are often multiple craters, craters inside craters, or craters with worn down edges, but our tools let you do your best marking these objects.
 We show these images to many citizen scientists, so that over time we get a consensus of the craters’ sizes and locations.
 This information is then used by team scientists who are working to understand the history of these worlds, and to define how best to explore these worlds with future spacecraft.